withings-sas/guidra/README.md

 ### Deploying

-Locate a vhost to the "dist/" folder.
+Configure a vhost to the "dist/" folder.

 ## Further Reading / Useful Links